Dilated Cardiomyopathy Screening

 Watch this short video by Veterinary Cardiologist Mark Patteson MA VetMB PhD DVC Cert VR MRCVS explaining more about Dilated Cardiomyopathy.

-This programme aims to identify dogs with DCM whilst in the preclinical phase, allowing us to initiate early treatment and improve life expectancy.
+Screening aims to identify dogs with DCM whilst in the preclinical phase, allowing us to initiate early treatment and improve life expectancy.

 Step 1 – Consultation with a vet.
 This will include a full examination to assess your dogs general health and to listen to the heart, checking for any abnormal heart or lung sounds and changes to heart rate or rhythm.

-Step 2 – FREE Pro-BNP blood test.
+Step 2 – Pro-BNP blood test.
 Any dog considered at risk can have a blood test taken at the time of consultation which gives an indication of heart damage.

 Step 3 – Any dog with a high pro-BNP result will be recommended to have further diagnostic tests performed.
 This may involve any of the following: